ajhsu/chromecast-device-emulator/README.md

 ## What is this?

-While testing your Chromecast Receiver App on a physical Chromecast device is the only way to ensure your app working correctly; You might need to make your app public accessible at first (and it also needs to be HTTPS).
+While testing your Chromecast Receiver App on a real Google Cast device, is the only way to ensure your app working correctly;
+You need to make your app public accessible (and it also needs to be HTTPS).

-So whenever you're going to test your receiver app, you may need to edit your receiver app on a local machine then deploy to an accessible space back and forth... which is time-wasting while developing a receiver app.
+It means that whenever you're going to test your receiver app, you need to deploy your web app on every single iteration, which is time-wasting.

-Chromecast Device Emulator is designed for solving this case so that you can test your chromecast receiver app right on your local machine.
-Which means you can avoid lots of shitty works when you're developing your apps.
+The emulator is designed for solving this case, so that you can test your cast receiver app right on your local machine.
+Which means you can avoid lots of redundant works from your development.

 ## How it works?